AdamBien/airhacks-control/README.md

 The application was built entirely with Scene Builder with maintainability as the highest goal.

+Requirements: JDK 1.8.
+Reason: pom.xml is easier, because JavaFX classes are on the classpath

 The application is used for maintaining the registrations of [Java EE Workshops](http://airhacks.com) and uses the following design principles:

 1. Convention Over Configuration: Presenters, Views, CSS and FXML files are named after a convention
 2. Dependency Injection: Backed services / Business Logic are injected for better testability / simplicity
 3. Generated Scene Builder code is encapsulated and separated from the business logic / presentation logic